rakadityas/container-orchestration-lab/docker-crash-course/05-docker-compose-stack.md

   pgdata:
 ```

-Recall from [lesson 1](01-containers-vs-vms.md): a container's writable
+Remember from [lesson 1](01-containers-vs-vms.md): the writable layer of a
-layer disappears with the container.
-Postgres's actual data files live at
+container is deleted together with the container.

-`/var/lib/postgresql/data` inside the container — without a volume, `docker
+Postgres keeps its real data files in `/var/lib/postgresql/data`.
+Without a
-compose down` (or any container recreation) would silently wipe the
+volume, `docker compose down` would quietly erase your whole database.

-database.
-The named volume `pgdata` is managed by the Docker/Podman engine
+A **named volume** like `pgdata` is storage managed by Docker or Podman
-independently of any container's lifecycle; it survives `docker compose
+itself.
+It is not part of any container, so it survives
-down` and is only removed if you explicitly pass `-v`. `redis` in this
+`docker compose down`.
+It is deleted only if you explicitly add `-v`.

+Think of a volume as an **external hard drive**.
+You can throw the computer
+away; the hard drive keeps your files.

-stack has no volume — its state (the hit counters from `/items/{id}/hit`)
+`redis` has no volume here on purpose.
+Its data (the hit counters from
-is treated as disposable cache, which is the correct call for what it's
-storing here.
+`/items/{id}/hit`) is just a cache.
+Losing it is acceptable.

 ### `networks:` — the shared bridge